the-trail-team/the-trail/CONTRIBUTING.md

 }
 ```

-# Contributors using RPG Maker MV
+# Contributors NOT using RPG Maker MV

 ### Running the game